 Instead of drawing the winning tickets, the pulled tickets eliminate people until the last standing winner.

-Here are different types of raffle events compared to reverse draw.
+Here are different types of raffle events compared to a reverse draw.

-Raffle laws vary from state to state, and it is crucial to follow the regulations for success.
+Raffle laws vary from state to state, and it's crucial to follow the regulations for success.
 Before planning a reverse raffle, nonprofits should know the state and local rules.

 Some general rules include: